-Services that our plan pays for What you must pay Inpatient hospital care (continued) \$0 Appliances, such as wheelchairs Operating and recovery room services Physical, occupational, and speech therapy Inpatient substance abuse services Blood, including storage and administration The plan will pay for whole blood and packed red cells beginning with the fourth pint of blood you need.
-You must pay for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else The plan will pay for all other parts of blood beginning with the first pint used.
-Physician services In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+vices that our plan pays for What you must pay

+Inpatient hospital care (continued)

+Appliances, such as wheelchairs

+Operating and recovery room services

+Physical, occupational, and speech therapy

+Inpatient substance abuse services

+Blood, including storage and administration

+The plan will pay for whole blood and packed red cells beginning with the fourth pint of blood you need.
+You must pay for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.

+The plan will pay for all other parts of blood beginning with the first pint used.

+Physician services

+In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

 If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.
 If Amerigroup STAR+PLUS MMP provides transplant services outside the pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.

+The plan offers thirty (30) additional days per benefit period.

 Prior authorization may be required.
-You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is under control.

-es that our plan pays for What you must pay patient mental health care \$0 The plan will pay for mental health care services that require a hospital stay.
+vices that our plan pays for What you must pay Inpatient mental health care \$0 The plan will pay for mental health care services that require a hospital stay.
+Coverage for inpatient services for acute psychiatric conditions may be provided in a free-standing psychiatric hospital in lieu of an acute care inpatient setting. • Coverage for substance abuse disorder treatment services may be provided in a chemical dependency treatment facility in lieu of an acute care inpatient hospital setting.
+Benefits and limits as described in the Texas Medicaid Provider and Procedures Manual.
+As an extra benefit, the plan offers unlimited additional psychiatric inpatient days per benefit period.
 Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
-Limitations may apply.
-The plan offers unlimited additional psychiatric inpatient days per benefit period. or authorization may be required. patient stay: Covered services in a hospital or skilled rsing facility (SNF) during a non-covered inpatient stay \$0 our inpatient stay is not reasonable and necessary, the in will not pay for it. wever, in some cases the plan will pay for services you get ile you are in the hospital or a nursing facility.
-The plan will y for the following services, and maybe other services not ed here: Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations This benefit is continued on the next page The plan will pay for mental health care services that require a hospital stay.
-Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
-Limitations may apply.
-The plan offers unlimited additional psychiatric inpatient days per benefit period.
-For authorization may be required.
-For authorization may be required.
-For authorization may be reasonable and necessary, the in will not pay for it.
-Wever, in some cases the plan will pay for services you get ille you are in the hospital or a nursing facility.
-The plan will yfor the following services, and maybe other services not ed here: Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations
+Prior authorization may be required.
+Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay \$0 If your inpatient stay is not reasonable and necessary, the plan will not pay for it.
+However, in some cases the plan will pay for services you get while you are in the hospital or a nursing facility.
+The plan will pay for the following services, and maybe other services not listed here: Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations This benefit is continued on the next page